MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaModuleFeatureEnablement.md

 - Global Administrator

-There may be other admin roles permissioned access based on the particular feature’s scope.
+There may be other admin roles permissioned access based on the particular feature's scope.
 More details will be provided soon.

 To learn more about administrator role permissions in Azure Active Directory, see [Role template IDs](https://learn.microsoft.com/azure/active-directory/roles/permissions-reference#role-template-ids).